sakerbuild/site-saker.build/site/saker.android/doc/unsupported.md

 On this page we'd like to enumerate some of the known missing features for the saker.android package.
 Note that this just means that these features are not implemented *currently*.
 They may (and probably will) be added in future versions.

-* NDK support
-	* The Android Native Development Kit is not currently supported.
-We aim to support it in the near future, as the [saker.clang](https://github.com/sakerbuild/saker.clang) project gets mature.
 * Kotlin
 	* Kotlin is greatly supported by the Android ecosystem, however, saker.build doesn't have a released solution for compiling it yet.
 * ADB support